 Do not set timestamps that are the entire duration of the video clip.
 The purpose of the timestamps and annotations is to provide you with the opportunity to demonstrate to the assessor when and where you are purposefully making decisions to support student learning.
 The lengths of annotation timestamps should be set to highlight the specific moments in the clip where the annotation evidence can be seen and heard.

 Annotation Titles

 Creating a Positive and Safe Learning Environment

-Explain why you chose the strategies you used to establish a positive and safe learning environment (e.g., candidate includes barrier-free space for independent mobility and/or sensory accommodations).
-Provide information on how you utilize positive behavior supports with students.
+Explain why you chose the strategies you used to establish a positive and safe learning environment.

-Explaining Connections to Prior Learning and Establishing Expectations for Content-Specific Learning
+Explaining Connections to Prior Learning and Establishing Expectations for Content- Specific Learning